lucasmag/oowlish-challenge/README.md

 [![Customer info](https://github.com/lucasmag/oowlish-challenge/blob/master/front/src/assets/customer-info.png)](https://github.com/lucasmag/oowlish-challenge)

-The Django API also provides and GraphiQL endpoint to test the available queries for this application as well as see the docs for this schema.
+The Django API also provides a GraphiQL endpoint to test the available queries for this application as well as see the docs for this schema.
 Just access in the browser:
 ```
 http://localhost:8000/graphql/graphiql/
 ```